Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Tunnel of fudge cake

 This article teaches you fun facts, trivia, and historical events from the year 1962.
-Find out about popular TV shows, movies, music, books, foods, sports facts, and other cool pop culture trends to get the right mix of questions and answers for your 1960s-themed trivia game.
+Find out about popular TV shows, movies, music, books, foods, sports facts, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1960s-themed trivia game.

 Table of Contents

 For easier reading and referencing, I have divided this article into the following categories:

 - History Facts From the USA and World

 - Sports Trivia

 - Miscellaneous Fun Facts, Trivia, and Pop Culture Trends

 - Biggest Pop Music Artists

 - Number One Songs for the Year